cormullion/Thebes.jl/docs/src/tools.md

 translate(400, 0)
 drawobject(objectfull)

+@show length(objectcut.faces)
+@show length(objectfull.faces)

 finish() # hide
 nothing # hide
 ```

+The object on the left has had its four frontfacing faces removed.
+The one on the right is intact.

 ![culling faces](assets/figures/cullingfaces.svg)

 # Geometry

-There are some geometry routines - some of them are extensions to the Luxor 2D versions.
+There are a few useful geometry functions - some of them are extensions to the Luxor 2D versions.

 ## Distances